How to make that DIY paint job look more professional

 Remember that the bigger the wall, the darker the paint will look, and that every bright color has neutral relatives.
 “For the long haul, in a home, most people are happier living with a more muted color,” Marcum says.
 “Trust me: It will be vibrant when it’s covering your walls.”

 All finishes are not created equal.
 “Finishes matter, and they’re not one size fits all,” Lynch-Sparks says.
-She suggests eggshell for most walls, because “it can be wiped with a magic eraser” and falls between matte and sheen.
+She suggests eggshell for most walls, because “it can be wiped with a magic eraser” and falls between matte and satin.
 For trim, baseboards and doors, opt for shinier finishes, such as semi-gloss or satin.
 “These are spots that get banged up by the vacuum or covered in dirty handprints,” she says.
 “Glossier finishes can take a beating and are easy to clean.”

 Be wary of high-gloss finishes, though, which tend to show every imperfection.
 And leave the flat finish for your ceiling.
 It’s the hardest to clean, but it’s rich and forgiving, absorbing light so dings and dents are less noticeable.
 Bathrooms should be prepped with a moisture-resistant primer to prevent peeling down the line.
 Then use a satin or semi-gloss finish, which are more resistant to humidity.